LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 * Issue 47556: Update color for placeholder text in grids
 * Issue 47964: Adjust `AncestorRenderer` to display field values that are negative
+* Issue 47960: Update messaging about limit on sample creation

 ### version 2.341.1
 *Released*: 26 May 2023